Our culture tends to try to hide death from children, hoping to protect them from the ‘scary’ realities of life and cushion them from worry and grief.

 1. Discuss the physical facts

-“So don’t think that kids don’t understand because they go ‘what’s dead?’ again,” she stresses, noting that you might then “hear them playing going ‘yes and her heart stopped and her brain doesn’t work anymore’ as they attempt to process what they’ve learned.”
+“So don’t think that kids don’t understand because they ask, ‘what’s dead?’ again,” she stresses, noting that you might then hear them playing and saying things like, “yes and her heart stopped and her brain doesn’t work anymore” as they attempt to process what they’ve learned.

 2. Separate spirit and body

-Without some discussion of body and spirit after death, some children might want to go to Heaven or a special star to visit the person who has died.
+Without some discussion of body and spirit after death, some children might want to go to heaven or a special star to visit the person who has died.
 Or they may become confused when they visit the graveside of a loved one – if they are buried in the ground, how are they also in heaven?
 Separating the ides of the body and the soul/spirit can help clarify things for kids.

 3. Be vulnerable and don’t feel you need to have all the answers